Restaurants in Amsterdam

 De Silveren Spiegel

-The elegant Silveren Spiegel (Silver Mirror) is one of Amsterdam's best known traditional restaurants, featuring a romantic atmosphere enhanced by beautifully decorated candlelit rooms in two historic houses.
-Highlights on the menu include seafood and meat dishes both of which are cooked in traditional Dutch manner.
+The elegant Silveren Spiegel (Silver Mirror) is one of Amsterdam's best-known traditional restaurants.
+Set in two historic houses and characterised by beautifully decorated, candlelit rooms, its menu includes meat and seafood dishes done in a traditional Dutch manner.

 Address: Kattengat 4-6